 Corneal scars can do two things:

-We have a number of ways to reduce the effect of the scar.
-The motto is that it is always best to maintain your own cornea: we view corneal transplantation as the option of last resort.
-If it is possible to use an excimer laser to improve the cornea to the extent that good vision is possible, then this is always the best choice.
-Lasering is often carried out in two stages: the first step is called PTK (phototherapeutic keratectomy), which is primarily intended to reduce the turbidity/opacity of the scar.
-Further, if a part of the scar is removed, the cornea can begin to relax over the next few months.
-This reduces the irregular astigmatism that often occurs.
-Four to six months later, a second laser procedure can be performed to correct some or all of the remaining astigmatism.
+We have a number of ways to reduce the effects of corneal scarring.
+Our motto is that it is always best to maintain your own cornea, and that corneal transplantation is only the option of last resort.
+With that in mind, if the excimer laser can be used to improve the cornea to the extent that good vision is possible, then this is always the best choice.
+Lasering is often carried out in two stages: in a first step, what’s called phototherapeutic keratectomy (PTK) is performed, which is primarily intended to reduce the opaqueness of the scarred part of the cornea.
+If a part of the scar is then removed, then the cornea will relax over the next few months, reducing the irregular corneal curvature over the next 4–6 months

-A 19-year-old patient who developed a corneal scar after fungal infection.
-The scar resulted in a cloudy and very irregular (asymmetrical) cornea.
+A 19-year-old patient who showed a corneal scar after fungal infection.
+The scar caused both a cloudiness and a very irregular cornea.
 The best corrected visual acuity was 40%.
 After reconstructive laser surgery, the vision was 80% and the cornea was much more symmetrical.